Revolutionary: Anarchism

-Era Golden, aka Secretary Era, is an example of a contemporary anarchist revolutionary (anarcho-syndicalist).
-They quoted Sergey Nechayev but changed the pronouns to gender neutral in order to symbolically represent the inclusive nature of contemporary anarchist movements.
-They argue that anarcho nihilism is not a good representation of the values held by anarcho-communists generally both throughout history and in the modern day.
-Secretary Era argues that the quote is an accurate depiction of the type of person and experience that creates an anarchist revolutionary.
-Anarchist movements tend to feature utopian ideology.

-Subcomandante Marcos is an example of utilizing insurgency to advance a movement to remove what they perceive to be tyranny from power but ultimately the ideology and the individual seek to build rather than destroy, whether it be coalitions or institutions.

-From Secretary Era's Revision of Catechism of a Revolutionary:

-"The revolutionary is a damned individual.
-They have no private interests, no affairs, sentiments, ties, property nor even a name of their own.
-Their entire being is devoured by one purpose, one thought, one passion - the revolution.
-Heart and soul, not merely by word but by deed, they have severed every link with the social order and with the entire civilized world; with the laws, good manners, conventions, and morality of that world.
-They are its merciless enemy and continue to inhabit it with only one purpose - to destroy it."
+The revolutionary anarchist Sergey Nechayev argued in Catechism of a Revolutionary: "The revolutionary is a doomed man.
+He has no private interests, no affairs, sentiments, ties, property nor even a name of his own.
+His entire being is devoured by one purpose, one thought, one passion - the revolution.
+Heart and soul, not merely by word but by deed, he has severed every link with the social order and with the entire civilized world; with the laws, good manners, conventions, and morality of that world.
+He is its merciless enemy and continues to inhabit it with only one purpose - to destroy it."

-From an interview with Subcomandante Marcos:

-In our dreams we have seen another world, an honest world, a world decidedly more fair than the one in which we now live.
-We saw that in this world there was no need for armies; peace, justice and liberty were so common that no one talked about them as far-off concepts, but as things such as bread, birds, air, water, like book and voice.

-Subcomandante Marcos and others often use insurgency and guerilla tactics to obstruct political opposition and remove hegemonic groups from power. utilize insurgency Ultimately the ideology and the individual seek to build rather than destroy, whether it be coalitions or institutions.

-Most anarcho-communist movements share this characteristic, but anarchism is a simple principle of opposition to hierarchy and is therefore idiosyncratic with many other ideologies, whether positive or negative in their outlook.

-Communism
+Marxism–Leninism

 According to Che Guevara, "the true revolutionary is guided by a great feeling of love.
 It is impossible to think of a true revolutionary lacking in this quality."

 According to the Marxist Internet Archive, a revolutionary "amplif[ies] the differences and conflicts caused by technological advances in society.
 Revolutionaries provoke differences and violently ram together contradictions within a society, overthrowing the government through the rising to power of the class they represent.
 After destructing the old order, revolutionaries help build a new government that adheres to the emerging social relationships that have been made possible by the advanced productive forces."